Archive for the ‘Uncategorized’ Category

 1 tablespoon granulated garlic

 Combine the coriander seeds, black and white peppercorns and mustard seeds in a spice grinder and grind coarsely.
-Place in a bowl.
-Add salt, paprika, brown sugar and granulated garlic.
+Place them in a bowl.
+Add the salt, paprika, brown sugar and granulated garlic.
 Mix well.

 Rub the mix into the brisket well, covering all sides.

-Heat your smoker to 225 degrees and smoke for several hours using a less intense wood, like oak.
+Heat the smoker to 225 degrees and smoke for several hours using a less intense wood, like oak.
 When the internal temperature of the meat has reached 165 degrees, it’s done.
 It isn’t necessary to smoke pastrami as long as you would a regular brisket because the long brining time makes the meat tender.

-It is very important that absolutely everything that comes in contact with the meat is very clean.
+It’s very important that absolutely everything that comes in contact with the meat is very clean.
 (This includes your hands.)
 Also, make very sure that every inch of the meat reaches the 165 degrees before it is removed from the smoker.
-The corned beef is now pastrami.
+The corned beef is now pastrami!
+Let it rest before slicing.

-The original recipe called for skirt steak, but I didn’t have any in my freezer.
-I did have a fat rib eye, though, so once I thawed it, I sliced it lengthwise to get two large, thin steaks which would easily suck up the marinade I was going to make.
-And the rib eye was nicely marbled, so it stayed juicy and tender.
+Ideally, a thin cut like a skirt steak works best for this recipe.
+But I didn’t have any in my freezer.
+What I did have was a fat ribeye, so once I thawed it, I sliced it lengthwise to get two large, thin steaks which would easily suck up the marinade I was going to make.
+And the ribeye was nicely marbled, so it stayed juicy and tender.

 image